sven2314/Vitis-Tutorials/Embedded_Software/README.md

    </tr>
 </table>

-## Other Resources
+## Resources associated with tutorial

-Folowing is the resource for embedded flow with Vitis unified IDE.
+Following are the resources for embedded flow with Vitis unified IDE.

 <table style="width:100%">
   <tr>